alicevillar/WebScraping_with_Python/README.md

-# Web Scraping using Selenium and Python
+# Web Scraping with Python: using Selenium and Beautiful Soup

 This is a small personal project of two Scraping Bots in Python using Selenium and Beautiful Soup Scraping Libraries.